mother-of-all-self-hosting/ansible-role-telegraf/docs/configuring-telegraf.md

 ## Usage

-After running the command for installation, Telegraf becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the Telegraf instance becomes available.

-To get started, go to the URL on a web browser and create a first workspace by inputting required information.
-For an email address, make sure to input your own email address, not the one specified to `telegraf_environment_variable_mail_from_address`.

 ## Troubleshooting